 The school will also consider the pastoral needs of staff and pupils accused of misconduct.

-Please refer to our Child Protection, Safeguarding and Allegations Against Staff policies for more information on responding to allegations of abuse against staff or other pupils.
+Please refer to our Child Protection and Safeguarding Policy and our Allegations Against Staff policies for more information on responding to allegations of abuse against staff or other pupils.

 Pupil transition